3 hurt in Noakhali temple attack

 Later that night, around 20-25 people, led by Selim, vandalised the temple, attacked three local women, desecrated an idol of goddess Kali, and looted the donation box.

-However, Selim could not be reached over the phone as he was on the run following the incident.
+However, Selim could not be reached over the phone as he went on the run following the incident.

 On information, Begumganj Upazila Nirbahi Officer Yasir Arafat visited the spot with members of police and Rab.